 MEET AWAMAKI’S VOLUNTEERS:

-Awa: What inspired you to volunteer with Awamaki?
+A: What led you to volunteering with Awamaki?